 (Especially when abstract definitions are used in combination with modules.)

-- Outside of abstract blocks, abstract definitions do not reduce, they are treated as postulates,
+Outside of abstract blocks, abstract definitions do not reduce, they are treated as postulates, in particular:

 abstractkeyword block extends recursively to the